sasdf/ctf/writeup/2018/defcamp/rev/validator/README.md

 Now emulate the chain and recover the input,
 If you feed it to the program,
-It will tell you `this not quite lead to the flag`, which is the output when all hashChecker receive data but doesn't has correct hash.
+It will tell you `this not quite lead to the flag`, which is the output when whole transformer chain success, but the data hashChecker received doesn't has correct hash.

 When I debug the program,
 I found that the hashChecker receive